jnutt367/jnutt367/README.md

 ## Daily learner, daily contributer! 👨‍🎨
-## I am a Software developer and proud Dad, who got a late start in Tech.
+## I am a Software developer who got a late start in Tech.
 ## - 🤔 I’m also up for hire for freelancing and consultancy jobs.
 ## - 📫 How to reach me: ...jnutt367@gmail.com or 407-687-7889